gini/gini-pay-business-sdk-ios/Documentation/source/Integration.md

 An example banking app is available in the [Gini Pay Bank SDK's](https://github.com/gini/gini-pay-bank-sdk-ios) repository.

 In order to test using our example banking app you need to use development client credentials.
 This will make sure the Gini Pay Business SDK uses a test payment provider which will open our example banking app.
-To inject your API credentials into the Bank example apps you need to fill in your credentials in `Example/Bank/Credentials.plist`.
+To inject your API credentials into the Bank example app you need to fill in your credentials in `Example/Bank/Credentials.plist`.

 #### End to end testing